-- 1 Producers of collective investment schemes set out the basic principles of the sustainability policy applicable to a sustainability-related collective investment scheme in the collective investment scheme's fund regulations or company agreement and/or its prospectus. - The fund regulations or company agreement of a sustainability-related collective investment scheme must set out which of the sustainability approaches defined in the Appendix and which other sustainability approaches are employed. - 3 Any deviation from the definitions in the Appendix must be specifically mentioned and the nature and extent of the deviation explained.

-- The fund regulations or company agreement of a sustainability-related collective investment scheme must set out the minimum proportion of investments that must meet the sustainability requirements defined in the investment policy, precisely the minimum threshold of investments that must be managed with reference to sustainability in accordance with the investment policy.
+- Producers of collective investment schemes set out the basic principles of the sustainability policy applicable to a collective investment scheme presented as sustainable or with sustainable characteristics in the collective investment scheme's fund regulations or company agreement and/or its prospectus. - The fund regulations or company agreement of a sustainability-related collective investment scheme must set out which sustainable goals within the meaning of Art.
+3 are implemented and by which sustainability approaches defined in the Appendix, or their implementation by other approaches (Mapping6). - Any deviation from the definitions in the Appendix must be specifically mentioned and the nature and extent of the deviation explained. - The fund regulations or company agreement of a sustainability-related collective investment scheme must set out the minimum proportion of investments that must meet the sustainability requirements defined in the investment policy, precisely the minimum threshold of investments that must be managed with reference to sustainability in accordance with the investment policy.
 The proportion of investments not covered by the sustainability requirements must be stated and explained.
-Compliance with the minimum threshold is determined on the basis of the time at which the investment decision is made or, in the case of portfolios of collective assets that replicate a sustainability index, the time of the index adjustment(s). - 4 Any external sources that supply sustainability data to a sustainability-related collective investment scheme must be disclosed in the prospectus and/or the fund regulations or company agreement or in another document referred to in the prospectus and/or the fund regulations or company agreement.
-This only applies to professional data providers, not to data sources that are in the public domain and/or available free of charge. - The sustainability policy information in the prospectus and the fund regulations or company agreement of a sustainability-related collective investment scheme should be clear, concise, and easy to understand and should contain the information required to make a well-founded investment decision.
+Compliance with the minimum threshold is determined on the basis of the time at which the investment decision is made or, in the case of portfolios of collective assets that replicate a sustainability index, the time of the index adjustment(s). - Any external sources that supply sustainability data to a sustainability-related collective investment scheme must be disclosed in the prospectus and/or the fund regulations or company agreement or in another document referred to in the prospectus and/or the fund regulations or company agreement.
+This only applies to professional data providers, not to data sources that are in the public domain and/or available free of charge. - The sustainability metrics that are relevant for the implementation of the investment strategy must be documented in an easily understandable form in writing or another form or another form demonstrable via text (e.g. in the internal procedure of the Asset manager).
+The sustainability metrics must be published and the methodology used to calculate them clearly explained. - The sustainability policy information in the prospectus and the fund regulations or company agreement of a sustainability-related collective investment scheme should be clear, concise, and easy to understand and should contain the information required to make a well-founded investment decision.